Greater Good Gathering: The Artificial Future

 The 2026 Greater Good Gathering will cover how artificial intelligence will affect our future, everything from national security and surveillance to artistic creation, mental health, and the future of work.
 Speakers include founders of major AI ventures, filmmakers and musicians (with video and music presentations), leading academics, and government decision-makers.

-A HYBRID, GLOBAL, IMMERSIVE EXPERIENCE
+A HYBRID, GLOBAL, IMMERSIVE CONFERENCE

 Attendees can experience the conference in variety of ways: